Crocodile and Alligator Attacks

 - run away in a straight line.
 Crocs and alligators will outrun you for about thirty foot (10m) or so (up to 20mph) after which they will need a bit of a lie down.
 They will outswim you all day long.

-If it has grabbed you
+If it has grabbed you in water

 • hit it repeatedly on its relatively sensitive nose, poke it in the eyes and scream.
 Gators don't like resistance.
 A woman in north Australia fought off a crocodile attack with a bag of mussels she had just collected.